As the state pension age goes up and the UK population continues to age, if you fail to plan for retirement you face having to work into your 70's.

 A pension is a savings plan designed to provide you with an income during your retirement.
 You can split a pension into two stages - work and retirement.

 While in work you should aim to increase the value of your pension fund by as much as possible, you can do this through utilising company pension benefits, positive investment decisions and of course contributing as much as you can reasonably afford.

 When you are ready to retire you can then sell your pension fund to a company in exchange for an optional lump sum and a regular income (called an annuity) to live on in retirement.

-From April 2015 you have a lot more freedom with how you use your pension money, our guide, how to withdraw your pension tells you more.
+You have a lot of freedom with how you use your pension money, our guide how to withdraw your pension tells you more.

 Pros of a traditional pension

 The first significant benefit of paying into a pension is the compound profits that your fund will earn over the course of your working life.

 This is where the profits you earn on your money, is re-invested and starts earning itself, which is then re-invested again and so on.